3rd Foreign Infantry Regiment: Vietnam and Algeria

 Following World War II, the R.M.L.E returned to Morocco and was renamed the 3rd Foreign Infantry Regiment.
 Nevertheless, idle time was short term and the regiment was moved to Indochina as of December 1945.
 Subsequently, the regiment took positions around colonial routes 3 and 4.
 Ambushes, base and convoy attacks followed.

 On April 1, 1948, the Parachute Company of the Regiment, Para Co.
 3e R.E.I, was established.
 Command of the company was entrusted to a young 23-year-old veteran, Legion lieutenant Jacques Morin from April 31, 1948, to May 31, 1949.
 Volunteers were drawn from the ranks from the foreign regiments present in already in Indochina.
-The Cparachute company operated under the operational missions of the 3rd Indochina Air Infantry Battalion of the 1st Parachute Chasseur Regiment, (III/1er RCP).
+The Parachute Company operated under the operational missions of the 3rd Indochina Air Infantry Battalion of the 1st Parachute Chasseur Regiment, (III/1er RCP).

 The insignia of the Parachute Company of the 3rd Foreign Infantry Regiment was created in 1948 by the Jacques Morin.
 The combat company insignia represents an eastern dragon, winged and armed with a sword guarding the insignia of the 3rd Foreign Infantry Regiment at the center of legion colors.

 Stationed at Hanoi, the parachute company took part in airborne operations.
 Following a series of brilliant combat action operations in the most exposed sectors of the high regions and airborne operations in the Delta, company was dissolved on May 31, 1949.
 At the time of disbandment, the company counted: 3 Legion officers, 14 Sous-officiers, 92 Legion corporals and Legionnaires, all of whom were transferred to the first formation of the 1st Foreign Parachute Battalion, (1er BEP, I Formation) which just disembarked in Indochina.